Donegal Progressive Party

 The Donegal Progressive Party was a minor political party in the Republic of Ireland.

 The party drew its support mostly from the unionist and Protestant community in eastern County Donegal.
 It was opposed to a united Ireland.
 At the 1973 general election, the party's leader advised Protestants to vote for Fianna Fáil, as it had "the most stable policy" on the border question.
-Throughout the 1980s and 90s, the party held a single seat on Donegal County Council, but it lost this at the 1999 local elections.
+Throughout the 1980s and 1990s, the party held a single seat on Donegal County Council, but it lost this at the 1999 local elections.
+The party was registered to contest local elections only.

-Jim Devenney, a butcher and member of the East Donegal Ulster Scots Association and the former deputy chairman of the Ulster-Scots Agency, was the party's final representative, also contested Donegal North-East at the 1992 and 1997 general elections, and stood in Letterkenny again in 2004.
+Jim Devenney, a butcher and member of the East Donegal Ulster Scots Association and the former deputy chairman of the Ulster-Scots Agency, was the party's final representative.
+He contested Donegal North-East at the 1992 and 1997 general elections, and stood in Letterkenny again in 2004.
 The party was removed from the Register of Political Parties in November 2009.